farmera/sare_grant/study_results_drones.md

 ![](img/study_area.png)
 ###### Figure 1.
 Study Area.

 Five levels of nitrogen fertilization (0, 40, 80, 120 and 180 kg·N·ac−1) were applied in a setup with six replicates.
-This resulted in 30 plots of a size of 100 × 60 sq ft each and a total trial size of 2.75 acres.
+This resulted in 30 plots of size 100 × 60 sq ft each making a total trial size of 2.75 acres.

 ![](img/SARE_GRID.png)
 ###### Figure 1.
 Study Area.

 We performed kite and drone flights over the study area during two successive growth seasons.
 The results presented are for the
-2017 season only using the 3DR Solo drone.
-The study area was flown and captured over two separate flights (for power consumption reasons) that overlapped in the center of the study area.
+2017 season using the 3DR Solo.
+The study area was flown and captured using the drone over two separate flights (for power consumption reasons) where each overlapped in the center.
 Calibration of the Sequoia camera was performed between each flight (see [Section 4](study_methods.md) for details).

 A primary advantage of the drone compared with other methods is the ability to pre-program an exact height (250ft) and range prior to each flight.
 This advantage is clearly demonstrated in __Figure 2__ of the area taken from  'nadir' perspective.
 It shows